AliceO2Group/AliceO2/scripts/datamodel-doc/README.md

 #### Code files
 Code files are combed for definitions of:

+- template
+- struct
 - Produces

 Tables have a producer.
 In case of the tables filled with data from the AO2D files the producer is defined to be AO2D.
 For tables which are filled by analysis tasks the producer is deduced from the related Produces function declaration.
 The code files are scanned for Produces declarations and the name of the code file is added to the respective table in the previously described 'datamodel' object.
+It is taken into account, that Produces can be within templated blocks.

 #### CMakeLists.txt files
 CMakeLists.txt files are combed for definitions of: